 The most common headache treatment is a painkiller, but these pills come with a host of ugly side effects, like kidney and liver damage; plus they don’t deal with the root of the problem.

 Essential oils serve as headache treatments because they safely and effectively treat the headache trigger, getting to the root of the problem instead of minimizing the pain temporarily.
-Plus, when using essential oils for headaches, there are no nasty side effects and you are in complete control of your dose — adjusting it for the type of headache you experience.
+Plus, when using essential oils for headaches through a diffuser, there are no nasty side effects and you are in complete control of your dose — adjusting it for the type of headache you experience.

 How Do Essential Oils Treat Headaches?